GoogleCloudPlatform/berglas/examples/cloudfunctions/python/README.md

-# Berglas Cloud Run Example - Python
+# Berglas Cloud Functions Example - Python

 This guide assumes you have followed the [setup instructions][setup] in the README.
 Specifically, it is assumed that you have created a project, Cloud